magyarkuti/pt70/README.md

 ***Date: 24 October, 2022.
 10am.(GMT+1)***

 ### Speakers
-The speakers are from authors of the special issue of P.U.M.A.
+The speakers are from authors of the special issue of PU.M.A.
 This issue is ready to be published.
 We plan 6 talks, no more (30 minutes each).
 The list of the possible speakers could be: